shreyasravi320/KnightTour/README.md

 The algorithm divides the board into 4 equal or close to equal sections, until a size small enough to compute the knight's tour in constant time is reached.
-In particular, we divide the board until the divided segment size is of size
+In particular, we divide the board until the divided segment size is of size 6 x 6, 6 x 8, 8 x 8, 8 x 10, 10 x 10, or 10 x 12.
+The knight's tour is then
-$6 \times 6$, $6 \times 8$, $8 \times 8$, $8 \times 10$, $10 \times 10$, or
-$10 \times 12$.
-The knight's tour is then computed on each of these divided segments in constant time.
+computed on each of these divided segments in constant time.
 We perform a search on 4 connected segments to find a path between the first segment to the second, third, fourth, and back to the first segment to then connect the 4 segments together.
 We keep connecting segments like this until the initial board state has a completed knight's tour.

 ### Justification
-The algorithm relies on the fact that any $n \times n$ board can be formed by some combination of $6 \times 6$, $6 \times 8$, $8 \times 8$, $8 \times 10$,
+The algorithm relies on the fact that any n x n board can be formed by some combination of 6 x 6, 6 x 8, 8 x 8, 8 x 10, 10 x 10, or 10 x 12 boards.
-$10 \times 10$, or $10 \times 12$ boards.
-A proof is presented
+A proof is presented [here](KnightTour.pdf).
-[here](KnightTour.pdf).
 Once each of the base case segments contain a completed knight's tour, we select certain vertices along the path to join each segment together in clockwise fashion, yielding a larger completed knight's tour.
 As we recurse and keep merging upwards, we simply connect larger and larger knight's tours together using the same search process between the 4 segments.

 ### Time and Space
-Let $k$ be the number of squares on the board, i.e. $k = n \times n$.
+Let k be the number of squares on the board, i.e. k = n x n.
 We divide the board into 4 sections on each recursive call.
-On each step of the recursion, we compute $\Theta(k)$ work to perform the search between different segments and reconnect the edges to form a complete path.
+On each step of the recursion, we compute O(k) work to perform the search between different segments and reconnect the edges to form a complete path.
 The recurrence equation for our algorithm is then
-$T(k) = 4T(\frac{k}{4}) + \Theta(k)$
+T(k) = 4T(k / 4) + O(k)
-which can be evaluated to $\Theta(k \log k)$ by the master method.
+which can be evaluated to O(k log k) by the master method.

 ## Data Structures